buildingSMART/validate/docs/dev/gherkin_deep_dive.md

 This tag ensures that a passing result does not activate the functional part.
 Instead, it will be marked as not applicable.

-For example, in GRF003, which is a georeferencing rule, it is validated whether every IfcFacility is linked to an IfcCoordinateReferenceSystem.
+For example, GRF003, which is a georeferencing rule, validates whether every IfcFacility is linked to an IfcCoordinateReferenceSystem.
 However, the presence of an IfcFacility does not necessarily imply that the file is intended to include georeferencing.
-Therefore, if georeferencing is not required, the rule should not trigger a "pass" status that marks the part green.
+Therefore, if georeferencing is not required, the rule should not trigger a "pass" status that marks that functional part green on the software certification scorecards.

 By tagging the rule with @no-activation, no validation outcome with severity "Executed" and result "Passed" is recorded in the database, and the rule is not marked as passed.